-- Any action pertaining to such unauthorized disclosure required by applicable Federal and State laws and regulations. - d) Investigation and Investigation Report.
+- c.
+Upon discovery of a breach or suspected security incident, intrusion or unauthorized access, use or disclosure of Department PI or PII, Contractor shall take: - Prompt corrective action to mitigate any risks or damages involved with the breach and to protect the operating environment; and - ii.
+Any action pertaining to such unauthorized disclosure required by applicable Federal and State laws and regulations. - d.
+Investigation and Investigation Report.
 To immediately investigate such suspected security incident, security incident, breach, or unauthorized access, use or disclosure of PHI.
-Within 72 hours of the discovery, Contractor shall submit an updated "Privacy Incident Report" containing the information marked with an asterisk and all other applicable information listed on the form, to the extent known at that time, to the Department Program Contract Manager and the Department Information Security Officer: - Complete Report.
-To provide a complete report of the investigation e) to the Department Program Contract Manager and the Department Information Security Officer within ten (10) working days of the discovery of the breach or unauthorized use or disclosure.
+Within 72 hours of the discovery, Contractor shall submit an updated "Privacy Incident Report" containing the information marked with an asterisk and all other applicable information listed on the form, to the extent known at that time, to the Department Information Security Officer. - Complete Report.
+To provide a complete report of the investigation to the Department Program Contract Manager and the Information Protection Unit within ten (10) working days of the discovery of the breach or unauthorized use or disclosure.
 The report shall be submitted on the "Privacy Incident Report" form and shall include an assessment of all known factors relevant to a determination of whether a breach occurred.
 The report shall also include a full, detailed corrective action plan, including information on measures that were taken to halt and/or contain the improper use or disclosure.
-If the Department requests information in addition to that listed on the "Privacy Incident Report" form, Contractor shall make reasonable efforts to provide the Department with such information.
-If, because of the circumstances of the incident, Contractor needs more than ten(10) working days from the discovery to submit a complete report, the Department may grant a reasonable extension of time, in which case Contractor shall submit periodic updates until the complete report is submitted.
+If the Department requests information in addition to that listed on the "Privacy Incident Report" form.
+Contractor shall make reasonable efforts to provide the Department with such information.
+If, because of the circumstances of the incident, Contractor needs more than ten (10) working days from the discovery to submit a complete report, the Department may grant a reasonable extension of time, in which case Contractor shall submit periodic updates until the complete report is submitted.
 If necessary, a Supplemental Report may be used to submit revised or additional information after the completed report is submitted, by submitting the revised or additional information on an updated "Privacy Incident Report" form.
-The Department will review and approve the determination of whether a breach occurred and individual notifications are required, and the corrective action plan. - Responsibility for Reporting of Breaches.
-If the cause of a breach of Department PI or PII is attributable to Contractor or its agents, subcontractors or vendors, Contractor is responsible for all required reporting of the breach as specified in CIPA, § 1798.29(a) (d) and as may be required under the IEA.
+The Department will review and approve the determination of whether a breach occurred and whether individual notifications and a corrective action plan are required.

+- f.
+Responsibility for Reporting of Breaches.
+If the cause of a breach of Department PI or PII is attributable to Contractor or its agents, subcontractors or vendors, Contractor is responsible for all required reporting of the breach as specified in CIPA, section 1798.29and as may be required under the IEA.
 Contractor shall bear all costs of required notifications to individuals as well as any costs associated with the breach.
-The Department Program Contract Manager and the Department Information Security Officer and Privacy Officer shall approve the time, manner and content of any such notifications and their review and approval must be obtained before the notifications are made.
-The Department will provide its review and approval expeditiously and without unreasonable delay.
-If Contractor has reason to believe that duplicate reporting of the same breach or incident may occur because its subcontractors, agents or vendors may report the breach or incident to the Department in addition to Contractor, Contractor shall notify the Department, and the Department and Contractor may take appropriate action to prevent duplicate reporting.

-g) Department Contact Information.
+The Privacy Officer shall approve the time, manner and content of any such notifications and their review and approval must be obtained before the notifications are made.
+The Department will provide its review and approval expeditiously and without unreasonable delay. - g.
+If Contractor has reason to believe that duplicate reporting of the same breach or incident may occur because its subcontractors, agents or vendors may report the breach or incident to the Department in addition to Contractor, Contractor shall notify the Department, and the Department and Contractor may take appropriate action to prevent duplicate reporting. - h.
+Department Contact Information.
 To direct communications to the above referenced Department staff, the Contractor shall initiate contact as indicated herein.
 The Department reserves the right to make changes to the contact information below by giving written notice to the Contractor.
 Said changes shall not require an amendment to this Addendum or the Agreement to which it is incorporated.